himmelmaus/fakeNewsDetector/README.md

-# AntiShitPostBot-5000
+# Fake News Detector
-Have you got the GUTS 2017, Spam Heuristic Internet Technologies - S.H.I.T.
+Have you got the GUTS 2017, Spam Heuristic Internet Technologies team

 ## Description
 Detects FAKE NEWS using machine learning, other fancy stuff and common sense